Illustration - Drawn to Digital (Online Short Course)

 - Digital Collage

-- Preparing artwork for print and online publication
+- Preparing artwork for print

 You will leave with an understanding of how personal artistic practice can be enhanced by digital means.
 By concentrating on using Adobe Photoshop you will be confident with the program to continue developing skills in your own time and finding new ways to add personal style to digital images.